Forum Trained Facilitator Team & Certification Assessors Application

 - All nominees will either be offered an opportunity to become a member of the FTFT or the Assessor Team, dependent upon their completion of Certification within a calendar year.

-- FTFT and Assessor nominees are expected to travel to The Forum on Education Abroad’s offices in Carlisle, PA to participate in Accelerated Residency.
-The Forum will waive tuition for the Professional Certification Program.
+- FTFT and Assessor nominees are expected to participate in The Forum’s Accelerated Residency The Forum will waive tuition for the Professional Certification Program.

 - As part of their training, Facilitators and Assessors are expected to become certified by completing the Professional Certification program within a calendar year.

 - Additional training through webinars is provided on an as needed basis: prior to delivering a workshop, or when a workshop curriculum or Certification assignments have been updated.

 - FTFT and Assessor team members serve their three year term after initial training, with annual training to be provided by The Forum.
 The term begins September 1 after being accepted as either an Assessor or a Facilitator.